geofabrik/polygons_download.geofabrik.de/README.md

 ## License

-Polygons are a produced work as in terms of Open Database License 1.0.
-By using them, you are required to attribute OpenStreetMap contributors.
+Polygons are an OpenStreetMap produced work in terms of the Open Database License 1.0.
+When using them, you are required to attribute OpenStreetMap.

 Software is released into the public domain.